lin-mengwei/lin-mengwei.github.io/activities.md

 <br>
 <details>
   <summary>
     <b>3.
 Job Market Preperation Process Improvement Plan</b>

+    <p> <br>The plan aims to <b>better support and prepare PhD candidates for the Job Market</b> via a comprehensive agenda featuring information sessions, practical toolkits, personalized planning meetings, package tutoring, mock interviews, mock job market talks, etc, throughout the JM season. </p>
   </summary>

-    <p> The plan <b>better prepares PhD candidates for the Job Market</b> through information sessions, personalized planning meetings, package tutoring, mock interviews, mock job market talks, etc. It was developed with invaluable input from JM candidates ahead of me, such as <a href="https://mariebeigelman.github.io/" target="_blank">Marie Beigelman</a>, <a href="https://abhinavkhemka.com" target="_blank">Abhinav Khemka</a>, Marianna Magagnoli, Alex Izquierdo, among others.
-The plan was approved by th Academic Committee, and has been implemented since the academic year 2024/25.</p>
+    <p>It was developed with invaluable input from JM candidates ahead of me, <a href="https://mariebeigelman.github.io/" target="_blank">Marie Beigelman</a>, <a href="https://abhinavkhemka.com" target="_blank">Abhinav Khemka</a>, Marianna Magagnoli, Alex Izquierdo, among others.
+The plan was approved by the PhD Academic Committee, and has been implemented since the academic year 2024/25.</p>
     <br>

 </details>

 <br>